wouterverweirder/CakePHP-Admin-Plugin/README.md

 ## Customization

+Take a look at `app/Plugin/Admin/Config/console.php` for some general settings.

 ### Hiding / Mapping field types

 There are a couple of options, regarding fields to hide, mapping of input types to model properties, … you can set in `app/Plugin/Admin/Config/console.php`